ROCK Sex says, "Imagine THE ROLLING STONES honoring women who have honored them!"

 My fantasy is that THE STONES should cock a snook at their own studboy stance in their finest androgyne tradition and record a cover album of female rockers' songs influenced by them.

-Here's a video set-list of songs they should do, or you can listen to a playlist instead.
+Here's a video set-list of songs they should do.

 BETTY DAVIS -"They Say I'm Different" (1974)